huggingface/blog/bloom-megatron-deepspeed-technology.md

 The project was conceived by Thomas Wolf, who dared to compete with the huge corporations not only to train one of the biggest multilingual models, but also to make the final result accessible to all people, thus making what was but a dream to most people a reality.

-This article focuses specifically on the engineering side of the project.
+This article focuses specifically on the engineering side of the training of the model.

-The most important part of the technology behind BLOOM were the people and companies who helped us with the training.
+The most important part of the technology behind BLOOM were the people and companies who shared their expertise and helped us with coding and training.

-There are 6 groups of people to thank:
+There are 6 main groups of people to thank:

 1. The HuggingFace's BigScience team who dedicated more than half a dozen full time employees to figure out and run the training from inception to the finishing line and provided and paid for all the infrastructure beyond the JeanZay's compute.
 2. The Microsoft Deepspeed team, who developed DeepSpeed and later integrated it with Megatron-LM, and whose developers spent many weeks working on the needs of the project and provided lots of awesome practical experiential advice before and during the training
 3. The NVIDIA Megatron-LM team, who developed Megatron-LM and who were super-helpful answering our numerous questions and providing first class experiential advice.
 4. The IDRIS / GENCI team managing the JeanZay supercomputer, who donating to the project an insane amount of compute and a great system administration support
 5. The PyTorch team who created a super powerful framework, on which the rest of the software was based, and who were very supportive to us during the preparation for the training, fixing multiple bugs and improving the usability of the PyTorch components we relied on during the training.
-6. All the BigScience volunteers in various groups.
+6. The volunteers in the BigScience Engineering workgroup

 It'd be very difficult to name all the amazing people who contributed to the engineering side of the project, so I will just name a few key people outside of HuggingFace who were the engineering foundation of this project for the last 14 months: